2025 Spring Fruit Guide: What’s In Season Now?

 Ojai Pixie tangerines on the tree

-In the U.S., the strawberry industry operates primarily in the southern, central, and coastal areas of California.
+Berry season arrived early this year, and fresh California strawberries and blueberries are becoming more abundant every day.
+In the US, the strawberry industry operates primarily in the southern, central, and coastal areas of California.
 Those are prime spots because strawberry production is best suited to moderate climates with warm days and low humidity.
 This year, we plan to source many of our strawberries from our friends at JSM Organics in Aromas, California, near the central coast.

-Low in calories, high in taste, and packed with vitamin C, these heart-shaped fruits are always a favorite.
-Try our recipe for Balsamic Black Pepper Strawberries if you feel like getting creative in the kitchen after reading the rest of our Spring Fruit Guide.
+Delicious fruit is already coming in despite those challenges.
+Low in calories, high in taste, and packed with Vitamin C, heart-shaped strawberries are always a favorite.
+Try our recipe for Balsamic Black Pepper Strawberries if you feel like getting creative in the kitchen after you finish reading the Spring Fruit Guide

 Avocados

-avocado sliced on toast with spreadAvocados are coming!
-The rich, creamy flavor of the Fuerte avocado, which is listed in the Ark of Taste, is beloved by growers and connoisseurs alike.
-This variety got its name (which means “strong” in Spanish) after a bud transplanted from Atlixco, Mexico, to Altadena, California, survived the Great Freeze of 1913, which destroyed much of Southern California’s fruit crops.
+California avocados will arrive in April and continue through the fall.
+We’re particularly excited about Fuerte avocados—a rich, creamy variety that’s beloved by growers and connoisseurs alike.
+The Fuerte got its name (which means “strong” in Spanish) after a bud transplanted from Atlixco, Mexico, to Altadena, California, survived the Great Freeze of 1913, which destroyed much of Southern California’s fruit crops.
 We think you’ll have strong feelings about this gem of an avocado once you taste it.

-Cherries from farms like The Flavor Tree Fruit Company and Ferrari Farms are also on the horizon, with California’s cherry season starting in mid-to-late April and peaking during the last few weeks of May.
-These bite-sized stone fruits are delicious and naturally rich in melatonin—a hormone produced in the brain associated with immunity-boosting, antioxidant, and anti-inflammatory effects
+Cherries from farms like Ferrari Farms are also on the horizon, with California’s cherry season starting in mid-to-late April and peaking during the last few weeks of May.
+These bite-sized stone fruits are delicious and naturally rich in melatonin—a hormone produced in the brain associated with immunity-boosting, antioxidant, and anti-inflammatory effects.

 Apples and Pears

-variety of apples in basketsWe’re lucky to partner with local apple growers across the U.S. that can supply our customers throughout the spring.
+The FruitGuys is lucky to partner with local apple growers across the US, like Frecon Farms in Pennsylvania, who can supply our customers throughout the spring.
 Their cutting-edge cold storage abilities keep their apples crisp and sweet just about all year.

-This spring’s Washington apples may include distinctive varieties like the firm and juicy Cosmic Crisp ®, the tart and refreshing Pink Lady ®, and the extra-sweet and faintly spiced Sweetie.
-We also expect popular varieties like the Fuji, Braeburn, Golden Delicious, Granny Smith, and Honeycrisp to appear in our mixes.
-(Read more about Washington apples here.)
+This spring’s Washington apples may include distinctive varieties like the firm and juicy Cosmic Crisp®, the tart and refreshing Pink Lady®, and the crunchy, tangy Opal®.
+You can also keep an eye out for popular Fuji, Braeburn, Golden Delicious, and Granny Smith varieties in our mixes.
+Curious about which apples are the sweetest?
+Check our apple flavor chart

 Fruit Storage & Ripening

-Our fresh fruit storage and ripening tips are always helpful to review before you get your next FruitGuys box—no matter what’s inside.
+Speaking of ripening, our fresh fruit storage and ripening tips are always helpful to review before you get your next box from The FruitGuys—no matter what’s inside.
 To see the varieties in your box this week, check out this week’s mixes and choose your region.

-That’s it for our Spring Fruit Guide.
-Enjoy the season’s bounty, and we’ll check back in with a summer guide in late June.
+That’s it for our Spring Fruit Guide!
+Enjoy the season’s bounty, and keep an eye out for our next update when the summer solstice approaches.

 Recent Articles